2016 Board of Directors

 Michael Longan (Vice-President, Indiana)

 Michael Longan is a Professor of Geography at Valparaiso University.
-He has a Ph.D. in Geography from the University of Colorado at Boulder and earned his masters in geography at the University of Arizona.
+He has a Ph.D. in Geography from the University of Colorado at Boulder and earned his master’s degree in geography at the University of Arizona.
 Mike serves as the webmaster for the Calumet Heritage Partnership website, www.calumetheritage.org.

 Sherry Meyer (Vice-President, Illinois)

-Sherry Meyer is a community builder, urban guide, and health and policy consultant.
+Lake.
+They have a bi-state house: out the back door they can see Indiana, and out the front door they can see Illinois.
+Sherry is a community builder, urban guide, and health and policy consultant.
 She runs the tour company InSites Chicago.

 David Klein (Treasurer)